This site does not encourage illegal drug use. It is educational and safety-focused. If you are in distress, seek professional help.

 Purpose: identify risks and decide whether this approach fits at all

-What it includes: mental health history, medications, safety planning, informed consent
+Includes: mental health history, medications, safety planning, informed consent

 Why it matters: screening is the first guardrail, not a formality